wokamoto/dogmap.jp/wp-content/plugins/p3-profiler/readme.txt

 4. Then activate the Plugin from Plugins page.

 == Upgrade Notice ==

+= 1.5.3.9 =
+Security update: Escape URLs returned by add_query_arg and remove_query_arg

+= 1.5.3.8 =
+Bugfix for HTML element with space in the id

+= 1.5.3.7 =
+Ensure HTML element names are distinct.
+Props mogulbuster

+= 1.5.3.6 =
+Internal version bump to ensure new CSS/JS isn't cached

+= 1.5.3.5 =
+CSS fix for jQuery UI Dialogs

+= 1.5.3.4 =
+Fixes another CSS issue with overlays and some browsers

+= 1.5.3.3 =
+Fixes a CSS issue with overlays and some browsers

+= 1.5.3.2 =
+Style updates for 4.1

+= 1.5.3.1 =
+Fixed logic bug in determining debug_backtrace arguements

+= 1.5.3 =
+Improved scanner performance (props askapache).
+Fixed a CSS conflict in overlays

+= 1.5.2 =
+Fixed a race condition in the error detection logic.
+Now P3 will auto deactivate 60 seconds after an error if it is not cleared.

+= 1.5.1 =
+Fix a bug which broke debug mode and caused scanning to not work properly for some users.

 = 1.5.0 =
 Avoid a race condition on NFS systems.
 Also fix PHP strict notices and stylesheet conflict with MP6/3.8 admin theme.